-1. GRANT AGREEMENT - YOUTH REINVESTMENT GRANT PROGRAM
+1. GRANT AGREEMENT - TRIBAL YOUTH DIVERSION PROGRAM

-This Grant Agreement is between the State of California, Board of State and Community Corrections (hereafter referred to as BSCC) and XXX (hereafter referred to as the Grantee).
+This Grant Agreement is between the State of California, Board of State and Community Corrections (hereafter referred to as the BSCC) and XXX (hereafter referred to as the Grantee).

 2. PROJECT SUMMARY AND ADMINISTRATION